 Classes are taught by School of Business Professor Howard S. Gitlow, a Certified Six Sigma Master Black Belt, a noted Six Sigma author, and a fellow of the American Society for Quality.
 Gitlow, who also serves as executive director of the School’s Institute for the Study of Quality, has consulted on quality, productivity and related matters for numerous organizations including Fortune 500 companies.

 Classes are spread over 4 consecutive weekends.
 The program is held at the University of Miami School of Business Administration campus.
-The Process Improvement Project with UHealth will begin upon successful completion of the classwork and the exam.
+The generic Process Improvement Project will begin upon successful completion of the classwork and the exam.